joexbayer/Networking_c/README.md

 For TAP on MacOS: <a href="http://tuntaposx.sourceforge.net/">TunTap</a>

+Inspired by:
-Inspired by: <a href="https://github.com/torvalds/linux/tree/master/net">Linux Network Stack</a>
+<a href="https://github.com/torvalds/linux/tree/master/net">Linux Network Stack</a> and
+<a href="https://people.cs.clemson.edu/~westall/853/notes/netinit.pdf">Networking History</a>